EX Group Salary in the Federal Government (EX-01 to EX-05, 2026)

 - Pre-EX: Most EX directors come from EC-07/EC-08, IT-05, FI-04, AS-07, or similar senior classifications in their functional area.
 The jump to EX-01 is significant — EC-08 tops out at $159,046 while EX-01 minimum is $137,524, and EX-01 maximum ($161,773) is above the EC-08 ceiling.

-- EX-01 (Director): Entry to the executive cadre.
+- EX-01 (Director / Regional Director): Entry to the executive cadre.
 Most new EXs are EX-01.
-This represents management of a team or branch with significant autonomous accountability.
+Manages a defined directorate, regional office, or functional unit.

-- EX-02 (Senior Director): Expanded scope of leadership.
-May lead multiple EX-01 directors or a larger function.
+- EX-02 (Senior Director / Executive Director): Expanded scope of leadership.
+May lead multiple EX-01 directors or a larger functional area.

 - EX-03 (Director General): The DG level.
-Most common senior executive classification.
-Leads a branch or directorate with substantial resources.
+Leads a branch or directorate with substantial resources and multiple reporting directors.

-The highest-paid federal officials — the Clerk of the Privy Council, certain Deputy Ministers of major departments, and heads of crown corporations — are paid above the EX-05 maximum through separate GIC orders.
-Some of these positions carry compensation exceeding $282,000 per year.
+The highest-paid federal officials — the Clerk of the Privy Council, DMs of major departments, and certain heads of crown corporations — fall under the DM schedule or separate GIC orders, with senior DM-3 and DM-4 compensation exceeding $282,000 per year.
+Equivalent senior tiers exist for crown corporation CEOs and certain agency heads.

 For complete step-by-step rates and salary history for each EX level, see: